-Because a successful ACO must be "win/win," with every stakeholder motivated to achieve their optimum value-added contribution to the enterprise, these principles transcend medical specialty, employment status, payer relationship or facility type.
+Because a successful ACO must be "win/win," with all stakeholders motivated to achieve their optimum value-added contributions to the enterprise, these principles transcend medical specialty, employment status, payer relationship or facility type.
+They apply to you whether you are a primary care physician, hospital CEO, community nonprofit or specialist physician.
 They are not mysterious; they are doable; culture dominates.
-It is the goal of The Physicians' Accountable Care Toolkit© to serve as a roadmap for every reader to be able to unlock ACO success for their patients, themselves, their community and their ACO.
-We recognize there are various models and levels of integration.
-As a result, the recommendations that follow may not be applicable to all, but serve as a starting point and reflect strategies that may be modified and adapted based on variables such as geographic location, provider team make-up, access to facilities and equipment such as breadth of service offerings and patient population (high risk, rising risk and low risk).
+It is the goal of The Physician's Accountable Care Toolkit© to serve as a roadmap for every reader to be able to unlock ACO success for their patients, themselves, and their ACOs.